urosmiha/Simple_File_Transfer_Protocol/README.md

 # NOTE
 - For the following tests the user must be looged in.
+- If you try to use any of these command without being logged in you will get a bad response.
+- Exmple:
+  - Enter Command: __TYPE A__
+  - From Server: __-Access denied, please login__
 - I recommed just logging in as root:
   - Enter Command: __USER root__
   - From Server: __!root logged in__